Tips for a Successful Scouting Trip to Portugal

 • Learn essential phrases like greetings, asking for directions, and ordering food.

-• Start building your vocabulary around common themes like family, work, and hobbies.
+• Start building your vocabulary around common themes like family, friends, work, and hobbies.

 • Get a grasp of basic Portuguese grammar.

-We believe that the ideal method to explore and scout Portugal is a combination of private scouting tours and self-exploration.
+We believe that the ideal method to explore and scout Portugal is through a journey organized with a combination of private scouting trips, tours, and self-exploration.
 You don’t need to do everything by yourself or pay someone to take care of everything.
-Allow yourself some time to be guided and to adventure yourself independently.
+Allow yourself some time to be guided and to adventure yourself independently, and have a great time!

 12-Day Portugal Scouting Trip Suggestion: From North to South

-• Tour 1 (1 day): We’ll explore Lisbon's highlights and venture to coastal towns between Lisbon and Cascais.
+• Tour 1 (1 day): We’ll explore Lisbon’s highlights and venture to coastal towns between Lisbon and Cascais.
 These areas, known for their expat-friendly atmosphere and high quality of life, offer a glimpse into the serene coastal lifestyle.
-Cascais, for instance, has around 16% foreigners of its total population and the quality of life is high.
+Cascais, for instance, has around 16% foreigners of its total population.

 • Tour 2 (1 day): We’ll cross the bridge to the south bay to discover Caparica and Setúbal, including Azeitão’s villages, some breathtaking Arrábida beaches, and driving through Arrábida Mountain.
 We’ll also visit Setúbal, a former fishing city, known for its affordability and relaxed vibe, just a 40-minute drive from Lisbon.